entttom/chattlin/SECURITY.md

 # Security Policy
-MaaS is looking forward to working with security researchers across the world to keep MaaS and our users safe.
+Maas is looking forward to working with security researchers across the world to keep Maas and our users safe.
 If you have found an issue in our systems/applications, please reach out to us.

 ## Reporting a Vulnerability